Code-Institute-Submissions/WIAM/README.md

 ### Design

 The layout will be simple and modern.
-Images will play a huge role, since one of the goals of the website is to be visually appealing to get users book a visit to the museum.
+Images plays a huge role, since one of the goals of the website is to be visually appealing to get users book a visit to the museum.

+As I was working on the code, I suddenly realized that the layout I planned with my wireframe was not so appealing as I thought it would be.
+I changed it by removing a section and re-placing it with the Upcoming Exhibitions cards.

 #### Colour Scheme